-Another Medi-Dyne tool that is ideal for getting a great tight calf stretch is the StretchRite.
 The StretchRite’s patented system features a non-elastic strap which makes it easy to perform each stretch properly and effectively.
 It is not only ideal for tight calf stretches; it also is good for stretching and conditioning every major muscle group in your body, including your arms, shoulders, torso, and legs.

 The StretchRite makes it easy to individualize a stretching program and monitor progress because it features six ergonomically-shaped handgrips that offer a comfortable non-cinching hold and make it simple to adjust tension during the stretch.
 As flexibility improves, advance to the next handgrip position to increase the stretch.
 Click here to download the instruction manual and view instructional videos for the StretchRite.